BarryPizzy/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

- task 1:strncat  function that concatenates two strings
+task 3:strncpy function that copies a string